SimonMoynihan33/KVRN-Apparel/README.md

 Add this file to `.gitignore`

+**Note**: Your .env/env.py file should be set up at project inception, never commit these files to a public repository.

 - Add these variables to the Heroku 'Config Vars'.
 - Modify `settings.py` in your Django app:
   - Add `AWS_ACCESS_KEY_ID=<your_key_id>`